ThomasMBury/ewstools/README.md

   - Block-bootstrapping time-series to obtain confidence bounds on EWS estimates

-  - Visualisation of EWS with plot of time-series and power spectra in seaborn.
+  - Visualisation of EWS with plots of time-series and power spectra.

+ewstools dependencies include
+  - numpy, pandas, seaborn
+  - lmfit, arch

 ## ews_compute.py